 Access to native device functions

-This category is an important one if we talk about our current world, because most modern apps use a ton of native functions, such as camera or GPS.
+This category is an important one if we talk about our current world because most modern apps use a ton of native functions, such as a camera or GPS.
 And if your framework allows for easier and more convenient access to native functions – you have a leading spot.

-Thus, we can declare React Native a winner of this category on the basis of its huge set of third-party packages and built-in APIs for accessing platform functionality and, also the overreliance on those third-parties can be perceived as a drawback, the sheer quantity unexpectedly overweighs the quality in this aspect.
+Thus, we can declare React Native a winner in this category.
+Its huge set of third-party packages and built-in APIs and the overreliance on those third parties can be a drawback.
+And yet the sheer quantity unexpectedly outweighs the quality in this aspect.

 In conclusion to this point, sometimes the more – the merrier.